overbooked-io/docs/api-reference/resources/slot/update-a-slot.md

 {% endapi-method-parameter %}

 {% api-method-parameter name="capacity" type="integer" required=false %}
-The maximum amount of active Appointments that the Slot can contain.
+The maximum amount of active Bookings that the Slot can contain.
 {% endapi-method-parameter %}
 {% endapi-method-body-parameters %}
 {% endapi-method-request %}